-Over time, the worth of a piece of real estate will go up and down.
+Over time, the value of a property will fluctuate up and down.

-Property values appreciate in the long term typically.
+Typically, home values appreciate in the long term.

-When your property appreciates you have more equity to borrow against, and you'll generate a higher profit when you sell.
+When your house appreciates you have a bigger asset to borrow against, and you'll generate a bigger profit when you sell.

-Choosing an agent in Arcadia who recognizes the factors that drive local prices is the most important factor to consider.
+Choosing a REALTOR® in Arcadia who knows the factors that influence local prices is the most important element to consider.

-The economy is assumed to be the major factor affecting real estate appreciation.
+The economy is assumed to be the biggest factor impacting real estate appreciation.

-mortgage rates, unemployment, job growth, government programs and a handful of other national factors have a measurable impact on your house's worth.
+mortgage rates, employment, job growth, government programs and numerous other national factors have a definite influence on your house's worth.

 The local economy - Are local businesses hiring?
 Have businesses moved into or away from an area?
-Is there a good mix of job types in an area, or does it rely upon just one industry?
+Is there a fair combination of jobs in an area, or does it count on just one industry?
 Is the blend of commercial and residential zoning changing?